palomavila/landingpage/README.md

 ## 💻Project

-The website was created in 3 days also we learned a bit about HTML and CSS, developing our first landing page at Le Wagon.
+The website was created in 3 days.

+Also we learned a bit about HTML and CSS, developing our first landing page at Le Wagon.

 This project was made in August, 2020.